 In 1969, he joined Varian Aerograph and held the position of senior chemist within their Liquid Chromatography Group.

 In 1970, Dr. Burtis returned to the Oak Ridge National Laboratory as group leader of the Centrifugal Analyzer Group in Dr. Norman Anderson’s Molecular Anatomy Program.
 In 1974, he transferred into the Chemical Technology Division and became coordinator of its Biotechnology Program.
-His major activities have included the application of liquid chromatography to the separation of compounds of biological interest, and for five years he directed a group involved in the development and application of centrifugal analyzers to automated clinical analyses.
+His major activities included the application of liquid chromatography to the separation of compounds of biological interest, and for five years he directed a group involved in the development and application of centrifugal analyzers to automated clinical analyses.

 In 1976, he accepted a position at the Centers for Disease Control as Chief of the Analytical Biochemistry Branch, Clinical Chemistry Division.
 Major responsibilities included the development of reference methods and materials for enzyme and other clinical analytes.